XulbuX/XulbuX/README.md

 </div>

 # < **About Me** />[<img src="assets/img/info.svg" width="40" align="left">](#)
-Developer on GitHub – good eye for colors and modern design – hobby photographer and short film creator **– always creating more cool stuff for you!**
+Love in coding and technical thinking – good eye for colors and modern design – hobby photographer and short film creator **– always creating more cool stuff for you!**

 <br>
 <br>